cosmos/ibc/spec/ics-23-vector-commitments/README.md

 ### Datatypes

-An commitment construction MUST specify the following datatypes, which are otherwise opaque (need not be introspected) but must be serializable:
+An commitment construction MUST specify the following datatypes, which are otherwise opaque (need not be introspected) but MUST be serializable:

 #### State